 All study team members participating in research under JHU ISCRO purview are required to complete the online training module "Ethical Oversight of hSC Research 2010".
-The course may be accessed at http://www.hopkinsmedicine.org/interactive_learning/index.html with Internet Explorer.
+There are two ways to access the course:

 What are the consequences for conducting research covered by the JHU ISCRO Committee without the Committee's approval?

 The JHU ISCRO Committee shall have the authority to suspend or terminate research that falls under its jurisdiction and that has not been approved by the JHU ISCRO Committee.
 The JHU ISCRO Committee will notify the JHU Institutional Official(s), as well as other relevant committees (e.g., IRB, IACUC, IBC, CCOI, CRRC/RDRC) of any suspension or termination.

 The JHU ISCRO Committee also has the authority to terminate the participation of JHU researchers in research conducted at a site outside the University.
 In such cases, the JHU ISCRO Committee co-chairs will inform the responsible institutional officials at each institution involved in the research of the termination.

 Failure to submit the application by the deadline will result in withdrawal of approval.

 The ISCRO Committee assists investigators and their staff by reviewing nuances of funding requirements.